Netflix/mantis/docs/docs/getting-started/tutorials/cloud.md

 You can connect to your EC2 instances by following instructions from the `Connect` button at the top.

-!!! note
+!!! info
     The Mantis CLI puts your EC2 `.pem` keys in the same folder as your AWS credentials, typically located in `$HOME/.aws`.

+!!! tip
     Application logs, e.g. Mantis-related or Zookeeper, for all instances will be located in `/logs`.

+!!! tip
     Mesos-related logs for `mesos-master` and `mesos-slave` will be located in `/var/run/mesos`.